SofaDefrost/SoftRobots.DesignOptimization/README.md

 ```
 - -so, --simulation_option: simulation option.
 For choosing a specific design encountered during design optimization, we have to specify the option "fo" [Optional, default=ba]

-Once launched, a command prompt will ask you the id of the design to simulate.
+Once launched, a command prompt will ask you the id of the design to simulate out of all of the designs in the database.

 # Examples <a name="examples"></a>